 People often have to go away for treatment when they are sick.
 Staying away from home and country is sometimes necessary, but not if the person is very ill and is expected to be finishing up soon.
 Patients and families don’t always know that they can come home at the end.

 Dying to Talk have created an Aboriginal and Torres Strait Islander Discussion Starter designed to help people work out what's right for them in terms of what they would want to happen if they were very sick and not able to talk for themselves.
 The discussion starter helps you to prepare for having this talk with your family.
-You can learn more about the Aboriginal and Torres Strait Islander Discussion Starter and download the resource from the Dying to Talk website.
+You can learn more about the Aboriginal and Torres Strait Islander Discussion Starter and download the resource from the Palliative Care Australia website.

 An Advance Care Plan is a way that you can share your wishes and take control of your health journey.